adrianlubitz/python-getting-started/README.md

 This project is aiming to make a wichteln draw.
 Current version available under https://sardinen-panda-wichteln.herokuapp.com/

+## Manage
+As Admin you can access the admin panel under https://sardinen-panda-wichteln.herokuapp.com/admin

 ## Dev
 Local development can be done in gitpod.
 To start the app use
 ```bash